csc-training/hip-programming/docs/02-kernels.md

 ```

 ::: incremental
-- Global ID `tid` calculated based on the thread and block IDs
+- global ID `tid` calculated based on the thread and block IDs
     - only threads with `tid` smaller than `n` calculate
     - works only if number of threads ≥ `n`
 :::